Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 19.47.47 UTC
+- WIB: Jumat, 25 Oktober 2024 20.30.13 UTC
-- WITA: Jumat, 25 Oktober 2024 20.47.47 UTC
+- WITA: Jumat, 25 Oktober 2024 21.30.13 UTC
-- WIT: Jumat, 25 Oktober 2024 21.47.47 UTC
+- WIT: Jumat, 25 Oktober 2024 22.30.13 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational